 I spent long afternoons snuggling with my firstborn… playing with him… watching him change and grow everyday.

-The smell of my newborn as I snuggled up against his soft body as he sweetly slept made me feel like the happiest person in the world.
+I love the smell of my newborn when I snuggled up against his soft body as he sweetly slept.
+It made me feel like the happiest person in the world.
 It was addictive and comforting in an inexplicable way.

 I remember holding his little hands and doing all kinds of crazy facial expressions just to hear his giggles over and over again.